agunter7/Space_Invaders_Arcade_Emulator/README.md

 6) Copy all contents from the extraction to your "Git\mingw64\" folder inside your Git for Windows folder path (NOT the mingw-w64 install performed at step 2)
 7) In step 6, do not overwrite/replace any existing files

+# Usage
+8080 Emulator - Use run.sh
+8080 Disassembler - Use disassemble.sh

 # Intel 8080 Memory Map
 ROM
     $0000-$07ff:    invaders.h